 A crucial factor that influences the duration of your custody case is whether it’s contested or uncontested.
 In uncontested cases, where both parents agree on custody and visitation, the process tends to be more straightforward, thus shorter, concluding in a few months.

 Sometimes custody cases involve more than just where the child lives or how often they see each parent.
 Allegations surrounding domestic violence, substance abuse, child neglect, or a parent’s criminal history significantly complicate custody cases.
+In some cases, the Court may order a custody evaluation to assess the parents’ suitability for custody.
 This can include allegations about the ex-spouse’s new partner, making matters even more contentious.

-The court will spend time gathering evidence, conducting investigations, and potentially engaging in expert testimony.
-These factors add to the duration, making the entire process more time-consuming and complex.
+The Court will spend time gathering evidence, conducting investigations, and potentially engaging in expert testimony.
+In cases where joint custody is being considered, these factors add to the duration, making the entire process more time-consuming and complex.
 If a parent has a history of mental illness, this will also likely extend the time it takes to reach a final custody order.

 Parental Cooperation